KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 The priority method is either specified in the function title (Rank, Rank + Diff, Penalty) except in the cases where only 1 prioritisation is possible (see DQ-Pruning or Thesis Chapter 2 for details).

 For each dominance testing function, we also have a corresponding timed version.
-For example, `RankDQRankPriority`
+For example, `RankDQRankPriority` has the corresponding function `RankDQRankPriorityTimed`.
+This function takes the same input and simply applies `RankDQRankPriority` and records the time it takes to answer the query.
+This function then returns the answer of the query (true/false), the number of outcomes considered, and the start and end time of the function (allowing us to calculate time taken).
+These are the functions we used in our Chapter 2 experiments in order to evaluate time elapsed results as well.

-The following functions in `DQFunctions.cpp` are called by the dominance testing functions
+The following functions in `DQFunctions.cpp` are called within the dominance testing functions
 ```
 CPTRow(A, N, ENTRIES, BREAK, x, PA)
 Rank(A, N, ENTRIES, BREAK, o)